petrushchako/Bash/README.md

 ## Demoggification (or UUOC: Useless Use of cat)
+> Demoggification on the high level is defined as remuving useless use of `cat`s.

 - **Bad practice**
     ```shell
     $ cat /etc/passwd | grep rob
     rob::1000:1000: rob:/home/rob:/bin/bash
     ```
+    - This will result in long running time when working on large files.

 - **Good practice**
+    - Instead you should use `grep` function to search through the file for content.

+    - Search (`grep`) for `rob` in the file under the path `/etc/passwd`
     ```shell
     $ grep rob /etc/passwd
     rob:x:1000:1000:rob:/home/rob:/bin/bash
     ```
+    - Redirect `<` file output to `grep` command and serach for `rob`
     ```shell
     $ grep rob </etc/passwd
     rob::1000:1000: rob: /home/rob:/bin/bash
     ```

 - **Bad practice**
+    - Use netcat to probe the website, just to see that it exists.
+You can use this in the if statement to make sure that you web server has started before sending api request, or for monitoring, etc.
     ```shell
     $ nc -z www. acloud.guru 80 >&/dev/null
     ```
+    - But rather then running a separate binary, you should use example below.
 - **Good practice**
+    - Use build-in bash capability to open its own TCP port.
     ```shell
     $ 2> /dev/null >/dev/tcp/www.acloud.guru/80
     ```
+    - This should not make much differece for a samll scripts, but will improve performance in larger calculations.

 <br><br>
 <hr><hr>